Drew University

 STUDENT ACCIDENT & SICKNESS INSURANCE PROGRAM

-2010-2011 Academic Year
+2016-2017 Academic Year

 Important Information about Student Health Insurance

-New Jersey law mandates all full time college students to have health insurance coverage.
+Drew University requires all full time college students to have health insurance coverage.
 Matriculated Drew students are eligible to participate in the Student Accident and Sickness Insurance Program.
 The Health Insurance charge appears on the semester statement of charges mailed in July.
 Students are required to either enroll in the student health plan or waive out of the plan if they have comparable insurance coverage by August 5th.
 Failure to complete the online enrollment or waiver form will result in delays checking into campus housing and registering.

 We understand that health insurance can be a costly and confusing matter.
 When considering your enrollment options some of the desirable features of the student plan include:

-• No deductibles or restrictions on providers
+• No restrictions on providers

 • No pre-certifications required for lab, x-ray, referrals, or hospitalizations

-• Basic Plan is in effect for 12 months and pays covered expenses to $50,000, extension of this coverage is available with the optional supplemental benefit
+• Basic Plan is in effect for 12 months and pays covered expenses

 • Excellent emergency room coverage when referred by Drew Health Service, Counseling Service, or Public Safety